-The Group remains exposed to traffic risks, which include disruption to the road networks and the threat of a severe economic downturn affecting traffic volumes.
+The Group remains exposed to traffic risks, which include disruption to the road networks.
 The Group mitigates these risks through regular correspondence with Highways England and close monitoring of long-term traffic forecasts.

 Brand/franchisee risk

 The Group is exposed to brand risk through the relationships it enjoys with its franchise partners.
 To mitigate this risk, the Group aims to develop relationships with major brands that have a strong track record in their respective markets.
 The Group also performs rigorous checks on any potential partner companies prior to committing to any new contracts.